ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-3. What is the drawback of selecting the best subset of features on the basis of Residual Square Error(RSS) or $R^2$ score in the above method?
+Q. What is the drawback of selecting the best subset of features on the basis of Residual Square Error(RSS) or $R^2$ score in the above method?

 <details><summary><b>Answer</b></summary>